America's Next Top Model season 10

-The tenth cycle of America's Next Top Model was the fourth season of the series to be aired on The CW network.
-The promotional catchphrase of the cycle is "New Faces, New Attitude, New York."
+The tenth cycle of America's Next Top Model is the fourth season of the series to air on The CW network.
+The promotional catchphrase of the cycle is "New Faces, New Attitude, New York".
 The promotional song was "Feedback" by Janet Jackson.

 A few major changes were made this season.
 The show was moved back to New York, after being housed in Los Angeles since cycle 4.
 The number of contestants was also increased to 14, after being maintained at 13 since cycle 5.
 Finally, the judging panel, unchanged since cycle 5, was also altered; Twiggy was replaced by model Paulina Porizkova due to the former's scheduling conflicts.

 The prizes for this cycle were: